daranzolin/OLDdaranzolin.github.io/_posts/2017-03-05-oreilley_authors.markdown

 ### Conclusion

-To sum up, you don't have to be a PhD, a president, a CEO, or even be an expert writing to publish a book with O'Reilley.
+To sum up, you don't have to be a PhD, a president, a CEO, or even be an expert writer to publish a book with O'Reilley.
 Let that be your inspiration this week.

 [^1]: Sometime ago, O'Reilley changed the CSS biography selector from "#Biography p" to ".authorbio".
 When exactly that occurred is unknown,